scisciuro/shimadzu-qgd2csv/README.md

 # shimadzu-qgd2csv
 A Python script to convert Shimadzu GC-MS `.qgd` files into `.csv` files for further processing.
 Provides TIC as well as TIC and individual m/z data.
+It is inspired and partly based on the R script from Bass, E. (2025). chromConverter: Chromatographic File Converter. http://doi.org/10.5281/zenodo.6792521, read_shimadzu_qgd.R

 # How it works
 The script takes a `.qgd` file from Shimadzu GCMSsolution as input.
 It consists of several binary streams, some of which are used to parse the information into a .csv file.